PSU guide

 Table of Contents

 This guide will cover the basics of a desktop PSU, ways to test it’s power output.
-Always be careful when performing any task that requires a multimeter or another tool.
+Always be careful when performing any task that requires a multi-meter or another tool.

 The dangers